Solving the Poisson equation using coupled Markov chains: Asymptotic variance estimation

 Our proposed unbiased estimator of $v(P,\test)$ is thus

 and its generation is described in Algorithm \ref{alg:unbiasedvar}.
-The total cost of $\hat{v}(P,\test)$ will typically be dominated by the cost of obtaining two signed measures $\hat{\pi}^{(j)}$ for $j\in\{1,2\}$ and $2R$ estimators of evaluations of $g$.
-We call $\hat{v}(P,h)$ the subsampled unbiased asymptotic variance estimator (SUAVE).
+The cost of $\hat{v}(P,\test)$ will typically be dominated by the cost of obtaining $\hat{\pi}^{(j)}$ for $j\in\{1,2\}$ and $2R$ estimators of evaluations of $g$.
+We call $\hat{v}(P,h)$ the unbiased Poisson asymptotic variance estimator (UPAVE).